openscilab/pymilo/README.md

 # pred = [16.] (=1 * 3 + 2 * 5 + 3)
 ```

-Using PyMilo `Export` you can easily export, serialize, your trained model into a `.json` file.
+Using PyMilo `Export` class you can easily serialize and export your trained model into a JSON file.
 ```pycon
 >>> from pymilo import Export
 >>> Export(model).save("model.json")
 ```

-You can now see your model as a json file.
+You can check out your model as a JSON file now.
 ```json
 {
     "data": {